hodl-dot-farm/hodl-farm-tezos-website/faq.md

 Here is the fee you will be getting by taking advantage of the Super Launch Discount:

-* right now our staking balance is 8,000 XTZ (one roll)
+* our first delegators have unlocked a **5% fee** until they stop delegating to us.
+This offer is no longer valid.
-* if you are amongst our first delegators, you will get a **5% fee** until you stop delegating to us.
-This offer is valid until our staking balance (the total amount of XTZ delegated to us) reaches 2 rolls (16,000 XTZ of delegated funds).
+* right now our staking balance is at two rolls
-* if you delegate after we reach that first threshold, you get added to the next tier: until we reach 3 rolls of staking balance (up to 24,000 XTZ), you will get a **6.5% fee** until you stop delegating to us
+* until we reach 3 rolls of staking balance (up to 24,000 XTZ), you will get a **6.5% fee** until you stop delegating to us
 * if you delegate to us while our staking balance is between 3 and 5 rolls (24,000 XTZ to 40,000 XTZ), you will get a **8% fee** until you stop delegating to us

 Any delegate after we reach 5 rolls will get our standard rate yet to be determined, and which may fluctuate over time.

 Tezos baking and endorsing rights depends on how many "rolls" a baker has.
-A roll amounts to 8000 tezzies.
+A roll amounts to 8000 XTZ.

 The more you delegate to us, the more rolls we have, and the more we can bake !